borbit/tiler/README.md

 - ##### `refresh()`

-    Removes tiles that don't fall within the current grid coordinates and fetches absent tiles.
+    Removes tiles that don't fall within the current grid area and fetches absent tiles.
 Call this method if the grid was dragged/moved or viewport size is changed, also in case unless all tiles are present after the fetch and you have to fetch absent tiles only.

 - ##### `reload()`

-    Refetches all tiles that fall within the grid coordinates.
+    Refetches all tiles that fall within the grid area.

 - ##### `show()`

     `show(x, y, tile)`

     Shows tile in passed coordinates.
 Tile can be both `jQuery` or `DOM` element.
-Tile wont be shown if passed coordinates don't fall within the current grid coordinates.
+Tile wont be shown if passed coordinates don't fall within the current grid area.
 If there is already a tile in passed coordinates on a grid it will be removed.

     `show(tiles)`